adradek/testTask/README.md

 ## Second problem

-Create a ruby file so that the instructions at the bottom of that give the specified result
+Create a ruby file so that the instructions at the bottom of the file give the specified result

 ```Ruby
 # your code here